What to Look For When Renting

-The safety features of the apartment property and the crime rate in the area should be a primary consideration, along with the amount of rent.
+When renting an apartment or home, safety features and the area crime rate should be a primary consideration, along with the rent.
 Other things to consider:

 If you are interested in contacting the Community Response Impact Team, or would like more information about Crime Free Multi Housing, call 720-898-6883.